Knyazhna/Analyzing_Portfolio_Risk_and_Return/README.md

 ---
 # Analyzing Portfolio Risk and Return

-In Module 4 Challange assigment our task is to apply the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin. <br>Three phases are **Collect, Prepare, Analyze**. <br>We will sort through historical trade data for Bitcoin on two exchanges to find those opportunities: *Bitstamp* and *Coinbase*.
+In Module 4 Challange we are tasked with evaluating four new investment options for inclusion in the client portfolios.
+Legendary fund and hedge-fund managers run all four selections.
+We will need to determine the fund with the most investment potential based on key risk-management metrics: **The Daily Returns, Standard Deviations, Sharpe Ratios, and Betas.**

 ---